-Leta is survived by her children: Eunice Oyler (Johnny Beard) of Loa, Ramona Peterson of Richfield, Douglas (Merlyn) Oyler of Loa, Roger (Luana) Oyler of Torrey, Rick (Melanie) Oyler of Loa, Mericha (David) Hafen of Bicknell, twenty grandchildren and twenty-seven great grandchildren.
+She is survived by her children: Eunice Oyler (Johnny Beard) of Loa, Ramona Peterson of Richfield, (Wanda Oyler) of Loa, Douglas (Merlyn) Oyler of Loa, Roger (Luana) Oyler of Torrey, Rick (Melanie) Oyler of Loa, Mericha (David) Hafen of Bicknell, twenty-one grandchildren and twenty-five great grandchildren.

 She was preceded in death by her parents; her husband; son-in-law Don Peterson; children: Dwight Oyler and Leisa Oyler; siblings: Rotas (Beth) Coleman, Juana (Orson) Adams.